said017/said017/README.md

 - [How I Built a Blockchain & NFT based 9Gag Clone and Meme Marketplace](https://medium.com/coinmonks/how-i-built-a-blockchain-nft-based-9gag-clone-and-meme-marketplace-24fb6a235334)
 - [Comprehensive Hardhat Solidity Environment Setup for Beginners](https://medium.com/coinmonks/comprehensive-hardhat-solidity-environment-setup-for-beginners-2a284706beaa)

-⚡ Will update my journey soon on this page
+⚡ Will continue update my journey on this page

 <br />